 The bottom line

 For most households spending $400 to $600 per month on groceries at traditional supermarkets, the Blue Cash Preferred offers the best straightforward value.
 If you spend more and are willing to learn point transfers, the Amex Gold is the better long-term play.
-Use our paycheck calculator to see exactly how much each card would earn based on your actual grocery spending.
+Use our paycheck calculator to see exactly how much each card would earn based on your actual grocery spending, and our methodology page to see the point valuations behind these numbers.